guillotinaweb/ngx-state-traverser/README.md

 }
 ```

-This decorator will return the requested object from TraversingState (if it exists).
+This decorator will return the requested object from TraverserState (if iterists).

 `maxAge` parameter allows to force backedn call if the stored object is older than `maxAge`.
 It is optional, if not defined, stored objects are systematically used.

-Important: `@StateResolver` will only work if we inject a TraversingState store (named `store`) in our `Resolver` service.
-The `StateFirst` interface will make sure it is the case (and will require `store` to be public).
+Important: `@StateResolver` will only work if we inject a TraverserState store (named `store`) in our `Resolver` service.
+The `StateFirst` interface will make sure it is the case (er will require `store` to be public).

 ## Accessing other resources